 In studies of human morality, these distinct but interconnected realms - one stressing above all individual cognition, deliberation, and behaviour; the other stressing collective morals and how they have emerged with evolution - seem separate but are synchronously evinced (Pereira & Saptawijaya, 2015, 2016b).
-There are issues concerned with how to bridge individual cognitive abilities and their deployment in the population.
-Namely the abilities of requesting commitment, and of accepting or declining to commit; the abilities to adaptively apply complementary mechanisms; those of monitoring group participation and delegate this process to an external party; those of cooperating or defecting; plus those of apologising, be it fostered by the of taking revenge or of forgiving.
+There are issues concerned with how to bridge the two realms also addressed in (Gaspar, 2016).
+Our account affords plenty of room for an evolutionary phylogenetic emergence of morality, as illustrated in the sequel, thereby supplementing the limitations of focusing just on ontogeny.
+The bridging issues concern individual cognitive abilities and their deployment in the population.
+Namely the ability of recognising intention in another, taking even into account how others recognize our intention; the abilities of requesting commitment, and of accepting or declining to commit; the abilities to adaptively apply complementary mechanisms; those of monitoring group participation and delegate this process to an external party; those of cooperating or defecting; plus those of apologising, be it fostered by guilt, and of taking revenge or forgiving.